 Cory Suski (professor)

 Dr. Suski integrates tools in animal behavior, animal physiology, and ecology to protect aquatic resources.
 He designs novel conservation strategies for stressors that include climate change, angling, and invasive species.
 His research spans from genes to watersheds, and involves both field and laboratory work.

 Carena van Riper (associate professor)

 Michelle Wander (professor)

-Dr. Wander works with farmers, educators, and policymakers to quantify the benefits of diversified and organic production, precision conservation and woody perennial polycultures on soil health, soil services (carbon sequestration, plant production, water filtration) as well as system resistance and resilience to stress; and, put this information to work through standards, voluntary marketing, and decision support tools can encourage soil stewardship and sustainable land use practices.
+Dr. Wander works with farmers, educators, and policymakers to: quantify the influence of diversified and organic production, precision conservation, land use change, and woody perennial polycultures on soil health, soil services (carbon sequestration, plant production, water filtration) as well as system resistance and resilience to stress; and, put this information to work through standards, voluntary marketing and decision support tools that encourage soil stewardship and sustainable land use practices.